 Backpacking, Day Hikes, Bicycling, and Mountain Biking

 Ebbetts Pass draws visitors interested in a variety of pursuits.
 Backpackers set off into the Carson-Iceberg Wilderness while day hikers find a multitude of rewarding trails from simple strolls in Calaveras Big Trees State Park to round-the-lake hikes at Lake Alpine.
 While Ebbetts Pass is known for its part in cycling's challenging Death Ride, many other places along the highway offer much gentler routes.
 Mountain Bikers find thrills everywhere, along logging roads and single tracks.

 Horseback Riding and Everything Else

 Horseback riding is popular all around Ebbetts Pass.
 Equestrian trailheads between Arnold and the summit of the pass draw riders from around the area.
 Bird watchers have sited hundreds of species of birds along the trails all up and down the pass.
 Cavers enjoy the cool depths of Mercer Caverns, California Caverns, and Moaning Cavern.
 Kayakers and rafters tackle the challenging waters of the North Fork of the Stanislaus.
 Flat-water kayakers love the serenity of Union and Spicer reservoirs and Lake Alpine.

-A few miles to the south is beautiful Sonora Pass (Highway 108) with Dodge Ridge Ski Resort, Pinecrest Lake, Kennedy Meadows, and dozens of other great destinations and recreation opportunities.
+A little farther to the south is beautiful Sonora Pass (Highway 108) with Dodge Ridge Ski Resort, Pinecrest Lake, Kennedy Meadows, and dozens of other great destinations and recreation opportunities.
 Take a look at another of our sister websites, Sonora Pass Vacations.